prometheus-operator/prometheus-operator/Documentation/proposals/202304-silences.md

 # How

-Creating a new namespaced Silence CRD that will act as an interface by adding silences via the Alertmanager API.
+We will create a new namespaced Silence CRD that will act as an interface by adding silences via the Alertmanager API.

 A typical `Silence` resource could look like the following: